pgcopydb stream

 setup Setup the sentinel table

-get Get the sentinel table values on the source database
+get Get the sentinel table values

 Available commands: